MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 The ID property is optional.
 If it's provided, the system attempts to use it and throws an exception if it can't be used.
 If it isn't provided, the system will generate it.

 ## Limitations and known issues
+The following is a list of limitations and known issues:

 - Schedule APIs can only be used by **Users with Microsoft Project License.** They can't be used by:
     - Application users